MicrosoftDocs/dynamics-365-project-operations/articles/actuals/create-confirm-correction-journals.md

 6. If the corrected values are as expected, select **Confirm**.
 In the dialog box, select **OK.** If the values are not showing as expected, select **Cancel** to return to the **Approved Expenses** list.
 Repeat steps 2 through 5.

-> [!NOTE]
-> The corrected actuals will have the same values that you selected in the **New values for Expenses** section.

 7. After you confirm the correction journal, navigate back to the project or projects that you updated, to view your changes.

 8. In the project page, on the **Actuals** tab, review the **Actual Associated View**.
 The original entries and the corrected entries are listed.

-The following graphic shows original expense entry amounts and the corresponding corrected expense entry amounts.
+## Correct approved materaial usage logs

+Complete the following steps to correct one or more material usage log entries.

+1. In the **Sales** area, in the left navigation pane, under **Transactions**, select **Actuals**.

+2. In the **Actuals** list, use column filters to select transaction class of Material to limit the actuals shown to Materials only.
+Use other column filters to further limit the number of actuals.
+Once the desired set of Actuals can be located, select the actuals and then select **Correct entries**.
+A new correction journal will be created automatically with the assigned type of **Material correction**.

+3. On the **New Journal** page, enter a **Description** for the correction, and on the **Material Correction** tab, in the **New Values for Materials** section, select the data fields that you want to correct for the selected material lines.
+For example, you can assign the material to another **Project**, or correct the **Porduct**, **Material Date**, or **Subcontract**.

+4. Select **Preview**.
+In the dialog box, select **OK**.

+5. Verify the corrections on the **Journal lines** tab.
+You can view a list of the original actuals that are related to the selected material entries that have been reversed and the corrected corresponding lines that have been created.

+6. If the corrected values are as expected, select **Confirm**.
+In the dialog box, select **OK.** If the values are not showing as expected, select **Cancel** to return to the **Actuals** list.
+Repeat steps 2 through 5.

+7. After you confirm the correction journal, navigate back to the project or projects that you updated, to view your changes.

+8. In the project page, on the **Actuals** tab, review the **Actual Associated View**.
+The original entries and the corrected entries are listed.